-So what is lawn mower engine valve adjustment?
-Valve lash is a precise specified gap between the valve tip and the rocker.
+So what is lawnmower engine valve adjustment?
+Valve lash is a precisely specified gap between the valve tip and the rocker.
 As an engine wears, the valve lash, (gap) gets larger and needs to be checked and adjusted.

 - Starter cord hard to pull